liub6/SnapScribe/README.md

 # SnapScribe: Contributing to Digital Twins with the Snap of a Finger

-## Introduction

-Buildings are the world’s largest asset class, worth around 350 trillion euros.
-However, the location, condition, and specifics of equipment are often unknown.
-This makes maintenance and repair planning difficult.
-SnapScribe aims to automate the data collection process, making it faster and more accurate.

 ## Video demo

 [![Video Title](https://github.com/liub6/SnapScribe/blob/main/media/thumbnail.jpg)](https://drive.google.com/file/d/1v0kY9thiXKkqgt3Jsw0-y2Uklptv6C60/view?usp=sharing)

+## Introduction

+SnapScribe will allow you to easily get strctured data from a picture.
+You can manipulate these structured data by voice.
+If the building IFC files are provided, it will be syncronized together with structured data by location information.
+All of the data will be saved in remote server.
+To implement all of these, the only thing you need to do is to take a picture and speak to snapscribe.

 ## The Challenge

 Traditionally, equipment inventories involve taking pictures of devices and manually writing down information.
-This process is time-consuming and error-prone.
-SnapScribe simplifies this by using smartphones to capture images.
+This pimagesrocess is time-consuming and error-prone.
+SnapScribe simplifies this by using smartphones to capture .
 The app automatically recognizes device details like names, models, and serial numbers, and transcribes voice notes.
 All data is synced to the cloud for easy access and use.

 ## Key Features